 For instance, imagine that the construction plans include bathroom tiling, but the owner hasn’t decided what type of tiling they want.
 The contractor will set a middle range for the materials and wait for a decision from the owner.
 If the materials the owner chooses is less than the estimate, the savings will revert back to the owner.
 If the owner ends up choosing a more expensive type of tiling, this increases the total price of the contract.

 A well-drafted allowances clause should detail whether the allowance covers materials only or if it also includes labor.
 It should detail the notice and authorization procedures, and explain how the overages and underages are handled.

 Change orders are another way to prepare for uncertainty in a guaranteed maximum price contract.
 These are mutual agreements to increase the contract price or extend the time of completion due to unforeseen conditions, unfinished plans, or owner changes that materially affect the scope of the project.

 The GMP contract should establish the procedure for the owner and/or contractors to request and approve these change orders.
-Also, in case a dispute arises concerning price or work, the contract should include a disputes resolution clause to detail how to handle disagreements.
+Also, in case a dispute arises concerning price or work, the contract should include a dispute resolution clause to detail how to handle disagreements.
 Without the flexibility to incorporate change orders into the GMP, a project could get stuck in limbo.

 Benefits & Drawbacks of Utilizing a Guaranteed Maximum Price